BuddyAnderson/Gerrymandering/README.md

 # Gerrymandering

-This repository stores all relevant data and coding materials used in a working paper authored by SunAh An, Michael Anderson, and Cary Deck.
+This repository contains all files related to "Gerrymandering in the laboratory", a study developed by SunAh An, Michael Anderson, and Cary Deck.
+This study was presented at the Souther Economic Association meetings in the Fall of 2021.